+Scope Content Please explain

+·

+v Company- Commitment Following the acquisition of Frutarom, we developed a new sustainability strategy called Vision 2021, It has 4 pillars: 1) Embracing People and Communities, 2) Reducing our

-Row C Scope Company- wide Content Commitment to eliminate deforestation and/or conversion Commitment to eliminate Pelase explain Palm oil is an ingredient of concern due to complex social and environmental issues in the palm oil industry.
+1 wide to eliminate conversion of Environmental Footprint, 3) Strengthening Responsible Sourcing, and 4) Driving Sustainable Innovations.
+Palm oil is an ingredient of concern due to complex social and environmental issues in the palm oil industry.
 In particular, its production is linked to deforestation, biodiversity destruction and human rights abuses.
-Palm oil is used minimally in our products, but we recognize we have an important role to play in ensuring that the palm oil in our supply chain comes from responsible sources.
-Our Palm Oil Policy outlines seven specific commitments, including a goal to have 100% of the palm oil used in our products be certified according to the Roundtable for Sustainable Palm Oil (RSPO) by 2020.
-The policy was first launched in 2013 with a revised version published in 2015.
-IFF undergoes an internal review of the palm oil to the Roundtable for Sustainable Palm Oil (RSPO) by 2020.
-The policy was first launched in 2013 with a revised version published in 2015.
-IFF undergoes an internal review of the palm oil to the "Control" solume to the left including a commitment.
+Our Palm Oil Policy outlines

+natural seven specific commitments, including a goal to have 100% of the palm oil used in our products be certified according to the Roundtable for Sustainable Palm Oil (RSPO) by 2020.

-to eliminate deforestation and/or conversion Commitment destruction and human rights abuses.
-Palm oil is used minimally in our products, but we recognize we have an important role to play in ensuring that the palm oil in our supply chair comes from responsible sources.
-Our Palm Oil Policy outlines seven specific commitments, including a goal to have 100% of the palm oil used in our products be certified according to the Roundtable for Sustainable Palm Oil (RSPO) by 2020.
-The policy was first launched in 2013 with a revised version published in 2015.
-IFF undergoes an internal review of this
+ecosystems seven specific comminutering, including a goal to laver Dozov to the period of the policy and the committee of the policy was first launched in 2013 with a revised version published in 2015.
+IFF undergoes an internal review of this policy annually and publishes a new version when changes

-deforestation and/or conversion Commitment to the Roundtable for Sustainable Palm Oil (RSPO) by 2020.
-The policy was first launched in 2013 with a revised version published in 2015.
-IFF undergoes an internal review of this

-conversion Commitment

-Commitment policy applied and publishes a new version when changes are made.
-The commitments and policy elements selected in the "Context" selected in the "Context selected in the "Conte

-policy annually and publishes a new version when changes are made.
-The commitments and policy elements selected in the "Content" column to the left, including commitments
+Commitment are made.
+The commitments and policy elements selected in the "Content" column, including commitments beyond regulatory compliance and to protect rights and livelihoods of

-to eliminate beyond regulatory compliance and to protect rights and livelihoods of local communities, are included in the policy because they support our broader responsible sourcing efforts
+to eliminate local communities, are included in the policy because they support our broader responsible sourcing efforts.
+Our Palm Oil Policy also commits to purchasing palm oil products from

-1. underpinned by the Sensational People platform of our sustainability vision and strategy, which inspires us to engage our employees and stakeholders to make a positive difference

-forests in the world.
-Our Palm Oil Policy also commits us to purchasing palm oil products from suppliers who also have public commitments to no deforestation and no development in high
+deforestation suppliers who also have public commitments to no deforestation and no development in high carbon stock areas, as well as peat lands, which further strengthens our overall

-degradation Commitment carbon stock areas, as well as peat lands, which further strengthens our overall commitment to eliminate such practices throughout our value chain.
-Sourcing responsibly also has the direct business benefit of reducing risk in the supply chain.
-The commitments contained in our palm oil policy apply to 100% of the palm oil, palm kernel oil and their derivatives
+Commitment commitment to eliminate such practices throughout our value chain.
+The policy informs our decision making around responsible sourcing and palm oil certifications.
+Sourcing

+to no responsibly also has the direct business benefit of reducing risk in the supply chain.
+The commitments contained in our palm oil policy apply to 100% of the palm oil, palm kernel oil and their devications that IEE courses directly thus covering a little properties from a little part of the palm oil, palm kernel oil and their devications that IEE courses directly thus covering a little properties from all technologies in the palm oil is palm industrial.
-to protect that IFF sources directly, thus covering all biomes and ecoregions.
-Collaboration from all stakeholders in the global palm oil supply chain - including industry peers, suppliers,

-rights and governments, communities and nongovernmental organizations - is critical to ensuring a suscisiable supply of palm oil.
-We currently have more than 10 facilities that meet the
+deforestation, to no planting and their derivatives that IFF sources directly, thus covering all biomes and ecoregions.
+Collaboration from all stakeholders in the global palm oil supply chain - including industry peers, suppliers, governments, communities and nongovernmental organizations - is critical to ensuring a sustainable supply of palm oil.
+We currently have more than 20 facilities

+on peatlands het is, supplies, governments, communities and indigentermental our grant and in the supplies are supply of path of a recurrent in the more and a recurrent in the supplies and indigenter and a supplier of path of the supplies and indigenter and supplies and indigenter and supplies and suppl

+and to no IFF, became provisional members of the Union for Ethical BioTrade (UEBT).

+exploitation

+(NDPE)

+Commitment to protect

+rights and

-livelihoods of standards of RSPO Supply Chain Certification.
+livelihoods of

 local

 communities

 Commitments

-beyond

-regulatory
+beyond regulatory

+compliance

-compliance Commitment
+Commitment

 to

 transparency

 Commitment

-1 to

-stakeholder
+to stakeholder

 awareness

 and

+engagement

-education Commitment
+Commitment

 to align with

-public policy

-initiatives,

-e.g. SDGs

-Recognition
+the SDGs Recognition

 of the overall

 importance of

 forests and

-other natural habitats
+other natural

-Description of
+ecosystems Description of

 business

 dependency

 on forests

 Recognition

 of potential

-business

-impact on
+business impact on

+forests and

-forests and other natural
+other natural

 habitats

 Description of

-forest risk
+forest risk commodities,

-commodities,

 parts of the

 business,

 and stages of

 value-chain

-covered by the policy
+covered by

-List of
+the policy List of

 timebound

-commitments
+milestones

 and targets

 Description of

-forests-

-related
+forests- related

 performance

-standards for direct
+standards for

+direct

 operations

 Description of

 forests-

-related

-standards for
+related standards for

 procurement

-Reference to

-international

-standards

-and widely- recognized

-forests-

-related

-initiatives

-(F4.1b) Do you have commodity specific sustainability policy(ies)?
+(F4.5b) Do you have commodity specific sustainability policy(ies)?
 If yes, select the options that best describe their scope and content.